onsi/ginkgo/docs/index.md

 Now, when a spec fails Ginkgo will not automatically mark the suite as failed.
 Instead it will attempt to rerun the spec up to `N` times.
 If the spec succeeds during a retry, Ginkgo moves on and marks the suite as successful but reports that the spec needed to be retried.

-You can take a more granular approach by decorating individual subject nodes or container nodes as potentially flaky with the `FlakeAttempts(N)` decorator:
+A more granular approach is also provided for this functionality with the use of the `FlakeAttempts(N)` decorator:

 ```go
 Describe("Storing books", func() {